-THE BLUEPRINT’S PLAN & HISTORY
+THE BLUEPRINT’S HISTORY

-• Building public and political will.
+• Build public and political will.

 In 2015, Karen McNeil-Miller took over as the new CEO of the Colorado Health Foundation.
 One of her first efforts was to complete a statewide listening tour to understand community assets and barriers to health.
 She had community conversations in all 64 counties in the state.
 A few things emerged from the conversations.
 The health care and coverage needs of Coloradans were confirmed, but several areas of additional urgency emerged.
 These included behavioral health and substance use, affordable housing, affordable childcare, and food insecurity.